 - Less dependency on the social platforms that do not guarantee

-But, stop and think before you act, and consider the complexities.
+But, stop!
+Think before you act, and consider the complexities.

 Similar to other forms of expression on the internet. websites are subject to radioactive decay if left unattended.
 There are alternatives which may fit into your daily schedule, but that may not be true for a distinct, stand-alone website (unless your commitment is exemplary).
 If you have not tired creating content for blogs or some offline writing, the best place to start is some walled service provider like LinkedIn, Facebook, or Twitter!
 Find out what works for you and whether you can commit to content generation.

 - Start with facebook, pinterest or linkedin depending your topics of interest.
 This not only familiarizes you with keeping the audience engaged and gain popularity, but also act as a good spring board to try whether your ideas interest the world.
 Social media platforms today (e.g. facebook) tend to combine multiple activities, which may gel well with your ‘normal’ and don’t impose pressure to deliver.
 Well, do note that ‘normal’ people can turn into obsessive sharers of their kitten photos – I am talking the pre-transformation period.